RealImage/challenge2016/app/README.md

 **Notes**

-* Running main.rb gives you a prompt with which you can control distributor logic
-* You can find commented out lines for quick debugging at the end of main.rb
+* Users can now easily edit input commands to the program by updating `app/commands.csv`
+* On Running `app/main.rb` the program performs the commands and prints output on the console
-* Area codes interpreted by the parser should be of the format **CITY::PROVINCE::COUNTRY**
+* Area codes should be of the format **CITY::PROVINCE::COUNTRY** to be interpreted correctly by the parser

+**Commands**

+The command formats accepted by `app/commands.csv` are listed below

+* CREATE,distributor name
+* INCLUDE,distributor name,AREA::CODE
+* EXCLUDE,distributor name,AREA::CODE
+* EXTEND,child distributor name,parent distributor name
+* VERIFY,distributor name,AREA::CODE